stevenrskelton/stevenrskelton.github.io/_posts/2024-04-16-job-queue-management-zio-scope.md

 }
 ```

 # ZIO Concurrency uses Fibers, Not Threads

 ## Using Semaphore for Concurrency

 The common approach to create concurrent collections in Java is using the JDK provided
 wrapper `Collections.synchronizedSet()`.
 This is a great mechanism for handling thread-safety, however ZIO concurrency
 operates with ZIO fibers making this approach untenable.
-It is incorrect to block threads at any time in ZIO outside of
+It is incorrect to block threads at any time in ZIO outside
 a `ZIO.blocking` scope because this will block all fibers using that thread.
 Fibers are the independent workers in ZIO,
 not threads, and blocking the system thread will cause performance degradation and possible deadlocks.

-The [ZIO Semaphore](https://zio.dev/reference/concurrency/semaphore/) is the ZIO equivalent mechanism to provide
+The ZIO [Semaphore](https://zio.dev/reference/concurrency/semaphore/) is the ZIO equivalent mechanism to provide
 synchronization.
 It operates on the fiber level making it distinctly different from a JDK semaphore.
 The same
 concurrency concerns are still valid while using fibers to access `LinkedHashSet` methods.
 All write operations
 must be synchronized, and all read operations can only parallelize with other read operations.
 Any read operation
 occurring during a write operation is vulnerable to a `ConcurrentModificationException` if it its `iterator` encounters
 stale state.

 ## Ref and Ref.Synchronized

 In addition to semaphore, ZIO provides other concurrency mechanisms such as `Ref` and `STM`.
 [Software Transactional Memory](https://zio.dev/reference/stm/) is a powerful construct however requiring specialized
 implementations of common classes, making it worthy of its own external discussion.
 The `Ref` construct is a very
-accessible mechanism in ZIO comparable to the `Atomic*` classes in the JDK, but at a higher level.
-A noticeable downside
+accessible mechanism in ZIO comparable to the `AtomicReference` class in the JDK, but at a higher level.
+A noticeable
+downside
 is it is only suitable for immutable references.
 Our implementation uses a mutable `LinkedHashSet`.

 ### Ref and HashCodes

 There are fundamental differences between the Java and Scala library implementations of `LinkedHashSet`.

 #### java.util.LinkedHashSet

 The Java implementation of LinkedHashSet is a mutable implementation, and modifying it will not change its hashCode.
 This means that wrapping it within either a `Ref` or `Synchronized` will cause all atomic guarantees to brake.
 The
 atomicity is implemented using hashCode verification to detect write conflicts rather than thread synchronization to
 the memory address.
 This is better for performance, but in this case it will effectivily behave as if there were no